 - The duration of the interaction also matters.
 Shorter is better.

 Please keep in mind that while you may be healthy and sticking to social distancing guidelines overall, our doctor visits dozens of households every month.
-This makes our adherence to good public health strategies at every visit crucial to protecting our more vulnerable clients.
+This makes our adherence to best practices at every visit crucial to protecting our more vulnerable clients.

 What we are currently requiring:

 - We must stick to the current legal limits on the size of gatherings as set forth in the City and County’s reopening strategy.
-At the time of this writing, that is ten people (including the doctor).
-There must be adequate room to maintain social distancing (i.e. several people should not be crammed into a small room or tight space).
+At the time of this writing, that is ten people (including the doctor) indoors and 25 outdoors.
+There must be adequate room to maintain social distancing (i.e. several people cannot be crammed into a small room or tight space).

 - We cannot visit your home if anyone present or residing in the home is currently under quarantine due to a COVID19 diagnosis or exposure to someone positive for SARS-CoV-2; is experiencing unexplained fever, cough, or shortness of breath; or is awaiting the result of a COVID19 test.